Beta Israel: Military rule (1974-1981)

 The seizure of power by a pro-communist Derg military junta following the Ethiopian Revolution in 1974 strengthened the Jewishness of the Beta Israel.
 While the former prohibitions on land ownership were lifted, a vast redistribution of land was organized for the benefit of dispossessed peasants.
 However, the regime gradually adopted anti-religious and anti-Israeli positions that persecuted the Beta Israel.

 Above all, the country slipped towards civil war.
 Former feudal lords, united in the Ethiopian Democratic Union, launched an armed struggle, and in the process massacred peasants who had benefited from the land reform.
 Other militias were formed (the Ethiopian People's Revolutionary Party, the Tigray People's Liberation Front), and the entire north of the country was plunged into war.
 Famine became entrenched in the early 1980s.
 The situation for the people of the North became untenable.
 Hundreds of thousands of Ethiopians attempted to flee to neighbouring Sudan, including Beta Israel.

 Illegal emigration, and then Recognition by Israel

-Between 1948 and 1975, little less than 500 Ethiopian Jews emigrated to Israel (see statistics below).
+Between 1948 and 1975, slightly less than 500 Ethiopian Jews emigrated to Israel(see statistics below).
 This early wave of migration primarily consisted of educated men who entered Israel on tourist visas, often under the pretense of Christian pilgrimage from Ethiopia to the Holy Land and subsequently remained in the country without legal status.
 Upon arrival, these individuals were identified and supported by advocates, rabbis, and politicians who recognized their status.
 These supporters eventually organized into associations led by, Norman Bentwich, Aryeh Tartakower, Graenum Berger, Rachel Yanait Ben-Zvi, Ruth Dayan, Aharon Cohen, Mordechai Ben-Porat, Amnon Linn and Ovadia Hazzi amongst many others.